-Valerio Matozzo was born in Soverato, Italy, in 1971.
-He received a degree in biological Sciences from the University of Padova, Italy, in 1998.
-In 2000, he obtained an EU Postgraduate Grant.
-In 2003, he received the Ph.D. degree in evolutionary biology (University of Padova).
-From 2003 to 2005, he had a postdoctoral position at the University of Padova with a research project concerning the evaluation of xenoestrogen effects in bivalves.
-In 2004, he won the S. Geraci Award announced by the Italian Association of Marine Biology for the best paper written by a young researcher and published in international journal.
-Since 2006, he has a permanent position as a Researcher at the University of Padova, where he teaches ecology (degree in biological sciences) and applied ecology (degree in environmental sciences and technologies).
-He currently works at the Laboratory of Ecophysiology and Ecotoxicology of Marine Invertebrates.
-His main scientific interest is related to the use of marine invertebrates as bioindicators.
-Both his laboratory and field studies are performed, and particular attention is addressed to the evaluation of immunotoxic effects of pollutants in sentinel species.
-He serves as a Member of the Italian Association of Marine Biology, the Italian Association of Developmental and Comparative Immunobiology, and the Mediterranean Scientific Association of Environmental Protection.
-He also acts as a Member of the Editorial Board of Journal of Xenobiotics.
+Valerio Matozzo received the degree in biological sciences from the University of Padova, Padua, Italy, in 1998.
+In 2000, he received an EU postgraduate research grant.
+In 2003, he received the Ph.D. degree in evolutionary biology from the University of Padova.
+From 2003 to 2005, he had a postdoctoral position at the University of Padova.
+In 2004, he won the S. Geraci Award announced by the Italian Association of Marine Biology for the best paper written by a young researcher and published in an international journal.
+Since 2006, he has had a permanent position as a Researcher at the University of Padova, where he teaches ecology (degree in biological sciences) and applied ecology (degree in environmental sciences and technologies).
+He is in charge of the Laboratory of Ecophysiology and Ecotoxicology of Marine Invertebrates.
+His main scientific interest is related to the use of marine invertebrates (mainly bivalves) as bioindicators.
+Both laboratory and field studies are performed and particular attention is given to the evaluation of immunotoxic effects of pollutants in sentinel species.
+Matozzo has participated in several national and international research projects.
+He is the author of about 80 papers published in peer-reviewed journals.
+Matozzo is an Editor-in-Chief of the Journal of Coastal Life Medicine and is a Member of the Editorial Board of the Journal of Xenobiotics and ISJ-Invertebrate Survival Journal.
+He is a Member of the Italian Association of Marine Biology and the Italian Association of Developmental and Comparative Immunobiology.
+He serves as a Reviewer for more than 30 international scientific journals.

 Biography Updated on 12 July 2016